-Guatemala is invaded and colonised by the Spanish early in the 16th Century.
-The country proclaims its independence in 1821, but real reform is not achieved until 1944 when a civilian is elected president.
-However, the reformist government is overthrown by a Central Intelligence Agency (CIA) backed coup d'état in June 1954.
+Guatemala proclaims its independence in 1821, but real reform is not achieved until 1944 when a civilian is elected president.
+The following 10 years see the introduction of a land acquisition program designed to improve the livelihood of the landless Mayan peasantry, but at the cost of antagonising the powerful United Fruit Company.
+In June 1954 the reformist government is overthrown by a Central Intelligence Agency (CIA) backed coup d'état.

-An outbreak of protests against the now military-aligned government in March and April of 1962 marks the beginning a 34-year civil war between leftist guerrilla groups and the government for control of the country.
+An outbreak of protests against the now military-aligned government in March and April of 1962 marks the beginning a 34-year civil war between leftist guerrilla groups and the government.
 The Mayan peasants are caught in the middle and suffer the brunt of the violence and killings.
 More background.

 The army doubles its troop numbers, establishes control over the police, and develops an intelligence network to gather information on the guerrilla groups and their supporters.